 I often think of how I became who I became via The Women in Me: How I learned what I have learned in this life.
 I owe much of it to the women who I watched, learned from, and admired.
-This will be the first post of hopefully a few in a series as I share my thoughts doing the things that the Women in Me have taught me.

 The Women in Me: Sewing

 As I thread the needle, I see my grandma, with her glasses on her nose searching for the eye.

 As I tie the knot, I see me sister who taught me how, rolling the thread off her fingers.